HengchengZhang/SNotes/out/production/SNotes/notes.md

 4. Before closing the file, all actions need to be finished, otherwise there will be an error.

 ### Named and Default Arguments

+### Currying and Pass-by-Name

+1. Currying is the ability to apply arguments one at a time.
+2. Didn't quite understand pass-by-name currently.

+### Object-Orientation and Classes

+### Instantiating Objects and Arguments as Members

+1. To visit attributes outside a Class, they need to be set as variables.